Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 7. Conduct the Risk Assessment

 Ideally, you would upload the questionnaire data to a vendor risk management platform.
 This allows you to quickly organize, evaluate, and track your entire third-party ecosystem.
-Next, analyze the data using your chosen risk assessment matrix and create a report with the findings.
+Next, analyze the data using your chosen risk assessment matrix and create a vendor risk assessment report with the findings.

 Depending on your industry, how you perform vendor risk assessments is influenced by regulatory frameworks such as PCI DSS, HIPAA, GDPR, or NIST SP 800-171.
 Many organizations follow the VRM guidelines in ISO 27001, ISO 27036, or NIST SP 800-161 for cybersecurity supply chain risks.